critical-path/macaddress-rb/README.md

 => false
 ```

-To view the binary equivalent of the MAC address, access its `binary` and `reverse_binary` properties.
+To view the binary equivalent of the MAC address, call its `binary` and `reverse_binary` methods.
 With `binary`, the most-significant digit of each octet appears first.
 With `reverse_binary`, the least-significant digit of each octet appears first.

 ```ruby
 irb(main)012:0> mac.binary